Ethiopis: Sabaean dynasty

 The official chronicle of the Ethiopian monarchy from 1922, written by the then prince regent Tafari Makannon, includes a different tradition.
 According to this king list, two kings named Etiyopus ruled during the 17th and 18th centuries B.C. as part of the Agdazyan dynasty which descended from Sheba, who himself was a descendant of Ham according to the Table of Nations.
 Etiyopus I reigned from 1856 to 1800 B.C.
 (Ethiopian calendar), preceded by king Sabe II and succeeded by king Lakndun Nowarari.
 Etiyopus II reigned from 1730 to 1700 B.C.
 (Ethiopian calendar), preceded by Her Hator I and succeeded by Senuka I. The relations of these two kings with their predecessors and successors is not made clear on the king list and their names certainly do not match with the names of Ethiopis' descendants mentioned in the previous tradition.
 However, the Ethiopian queen Cassiopeia of ancient Greek myth is mentioned earlier as part of the same dynasty and thus may be intended to be perceived as an ancestor of Ethiopis.

 Roman tradition

-Roman philosophy Pliny the Elder believed that Ethiopis was the son of the Roman god Vulcan.
+Pliny the Elder stated that Ethiopis or "Aethiops" was the son of the Roman god Vulcan.